01-edu/public/subjects/mobile-dev/stock-market/audit/README.md

 ###### Can you see historical data in days, weeks, and months slice?

 ###### Ask student about pattern implementation.
 If they used BLoC ask them to explain the pattern, and [check](https://pub.dev/packages/flutter_bloc) whether they implemented it correctly.
+Is it the case?

 ###### Ask student about pattern implementation.
 If they used Provider ask them to explain the pattern, and [check](https://pub.dev/packages/provider) whether they implemented it correctly.
+Is it the case?

 ###### Ask student about pattern implementation.
 If they used MVC ask them to explain the pattern, and [check](https://pub.dev/packages/mvc_pattern) whether they implemented it correctly.
+Is it the case?

 ###### Logout and try everything you just did with new account.
 Do you see similar behaviour?